 The following is an article by Raghu Das, CEO of IDTechEx, the global research and business intelligence firm that created the IDTechEx Show!
-USA 2015, which will be held November 18-19, in Santa Clara, California.
+Europe 2016, which will be held April 27-28, in Berlin, Germany.

 Today’s emerging technologies are varied, vast – and moving at the blink of an eye.
 Here are the top 10 key trends we’ll see at the show that are changing the way the world lives, works and plays.

 Wearable technology is a strong driver for the development of stretchable electronics, enabling devices that can conform and move with the human body — rather than the rigid blocks of electronics that constrict human motion we saw in early stages.
 Not only are there new innovations in materials, adhesives and component connections, key components like sensors, batteries and transistors are themselves now flexible.
 Through the use of case studies and key analyses, presenting companies will discuss implementation of these emerging technologies in new products, such as the Baby MIMO electronic monitoring vest enabled by stretchable ink from EMS.

 Printed Electronics: From Component Supply to Innovative Product Design

 Over the last 18 months, many players in the printed electronics industry have been moving from offering a component to making complete products, resulting in the creation of new market spaces with new products not previously feasible.
 Many of these products — as well as new ones to be announced — will be demonstrated at the show, including the TempTraq smart band aid from BlueSpark; the golf club sensor labels from Enfucell; smart packaging from Thin Film Electronics; and pens that write with conductive ink to produce circuits from Electroninks.
 Attendees will also see the host of the integration tools that enable these new products.